foundersandcoders/ws-software-design-js/README.md

 * Example "solutions" to the workshop are provided in `./examples`.

 ## Extra Credit
-* How to build in well conceived and user-friendly error handling into this app?
+* How would you add well conceived and user-friendly error handling to this app?
+* Compare your solutions to the examples, and compare the strengths and weaknesses of each design.
+Can you synthesise a better design from your solution and the examples?